dcooney/wordpress-plugin-installer/README.md

 ***

 ## Notes

 - Plugins _must_ be available on the wordpress.org plugin repository to be installed and activated using this class.
 - Using this class outside of the plugins directory will require modification to the `CNKT_INSTALLER_PATH` constant for loading assets.
 You can define this constant in `functions.php` prior to loading the class. `define('CNKT_INSTALLER_PATH', get_template_directory_uri() .'/vendor/connekt-plugin-installer/')`;

+## Changelong

+1.0.1 - Janaury 16, 2025

+- UPDATE: Code cleanup and PHPCS fixes.
+- FIX: Fixed issue with broken layout if wordpress.org thumbnail not available.

 ## License